Akash3106/smart_doc/README.md

    - Enter a blog URL
    - Click "Process URL"
    - The scraped content will be available for AI chat
+4. For file upload:
+   - Upload a PDF, DOCX, or TXT file
+   - The document content will be processed and available for AI chat
+5. Chat with AI:
+   - Navigate to the document page
+   - Ask questions about the content
+   - Use suggested questions or type your own
+   - View conversation history

 ## Technical Details